 Residential Rehabilitation Houses provide short and medium term, 24-hour supported accommodation for people living with a mental illness who are exiting acute care.

 Supported Independent Lifestyles offer shared residential housing with low to high care support for people aged 18 to 64 living with disability.

 Supported Employment Opportunities provide real jobs with real money for people living with a disability or recovering from mental illness, and opportunities for volunteers.
-The Repsychlers Op Shop and our Grounds Maintenance program at Tweed Heads are both part of this scheme.
+The Recyclers Op Shop and our Grounds Crew maintenance program at Tweed Heads are both part of this scheme.

 Volunteer with us!
 Volunteers make an extraordinary contribution within our communities and play an important role by supporting us to deliver our programs and services through a variety of functions.